We’ve made a lot of changes since my last update, so buckle up, because we’ve got a lot of ground to cover!

 This trim not only gives a clean line across the ceiling, but it beautifully defines the laundry room space.

-Next I replaced the hutch knobs with brass ones from Home Depot.
+Next I replaced the hutch knobs with beautiful brass knobs from EMTEK.
 I also installed these on all the cabinets and drawers.

 In the last minute, our new faucet arrived, and I installed that one evening before bed.
 No pics, but we all know how a faucet install goes – it all happens in the back of the cabinet, so there’s not much to photograph!